Algae come in many varieties and forms and more often than not, they are uninvited intruders rather than beautiful aquascape additions.

 The American flagfish is one of the species within the Jordanella genus.

-I am kind of baffled at the fact that whenever algae eaters are the topic of discussion these freshwater fish never come up as a suggestion.
+I am baffled that whenever algae eaters are discussed, these freshwater fish are never suggested.

-The American Flagfish is a Killifish who’s so good at consuming freshwater algae that encouraging algal growth is actually recommended with these guys.
+The American Flagfish is a Killifish that’s so good at consuming freshwater algae that encouraging algal growth is recommended for these guys.

-They don’t grow large (around 2 inches maximum) and have a great personality as long as you know what you’re doing.
+They don’t grow large (around 2 inches maximum) and have a great personality if you know what you’re doing.

-The males are very beautiful, showing off nice colors, but they may get a little territorial.
+The males are very beautiful, showing off nice colors, but may get a little territorial.

-The females, however, are not as aggressive while they can still be good centerpiece fish in smaller aquarium setups.
+The females, however, are not as aggressive but are great centerpiece fish in smaller aquarium setups.

 The American Flagfish demand a plant-based menu.
-Algae wafers are a good choice, along with the occasional cucumber or spinach piece.
+Algae wafers and the occasional cucumber or spinach piece are a good choice.

-Mind that these algae-eating fish feel best in heavily planted tanks with plenty of hiding spaces such as caves and driftwood.
+Keep in mind that these algae-eating fish feel best in heavily planted tanks with plenty of hiding spaces, such as caves and driftwood.

 The flagfish may or may not munch on the freshwater plants in your aquarium.